 William is a virologist with a background in genetics and microbiology.
 His research interest since the mid-1980s has been largely focused on the AIDS virus, HIV-1: particularly how it replicates in macrophages and how smart nucleic acids can be developed to prevent its replication.
 He teaches virology to medical students at Oxford University and is a Fellow of Brasenose College.
 He is also Oxford University’s Pro Vice-Chancellor for Planning and Resource Allocation.
 William joined the board of Trustees in September 2014.

-Megan is the Director of the Entrepreneurship Centre at the Saïd Business School.
-Megan has a degree in Natural Sciences from the University of Cambridge, as well as other qualifications in economics, science communication and business.
-Her professional career has spanned several high-tech sectors including energy, transportation, cryogenics, space and healthcare technologies.
-She has a particular interest in healthcare and founded the Harwell Healthcare Technologies Group.
-Megan has a wealth of experience in innovation ecosystems, strategy, and science commercialisation.
+Megan is the Executive Director of the Entrepreneurship Centre at the Said Business School, University of Oxford.
+Her professional career has spanned a range of sectors including energy, transportation, cryogenics, space, healthcare technologies, medical devices, construction, and property management.
+Megan has a wealth of experience in innovation ecosystems, strategy, change management and science commercialisation.
+She is also a Trustee of the Leys Community Development Initiative in Blackbird Leys and sits on the Advisory Board of the angel network Oxford Investment Opportunities Network (OION).
 Megan joined the board of Trustees in September 2014.

 Jonathan has been a trustee of the Oxford Trust twice: from when it was founded in 1985 until 2005 and 2011 to the present.
 He has developed a wide range of expertise in the charity sector following a highly successful career in finance.
 He was previously the Chief Executive of Elizabeth Finn Care, a charity that provides support to a wide range of individuals and families and established Turn2us, now a part of Elizabeth Finn Care, which is an online and helpline charity.
 In addition, he has served as a Trustee of the Nominet Trust and is Chair of Trustees for Gingerbread – a charity that provides support for single families.
 Jonathan helped establish the UK’s first electronic zoo in @Bristol and founded the UK’s first online museum in 2008.